How to Test a Car Battery with a Multimeter

 A standard 12V lead-acid car battery in good health reads between 12.6V and 12.8V when the engine is off and the battery has been resting for at least 15 minutes.
 Anything below 12.0V is considered discharged, and a reading under 11.8V usually points to a dead or failing cell.

-These figures apply to a standard 12V lead-acid or AGM battery at room temperature (around 20Β°C / 68Β°F).
-Cold weather can reduce voltage slightly β a battery that reads 12.4V at freezing temperatures may still be healthy.
+These figures apply to a standard 12V lead-acid or AGM battery at room temperature (around 20°C / 68°F).
+Cold weather can reduce voltage slightly.
+A battery reading 12.4V at freezing temperatures may still be healthy.

 What You Need to Test a Car Battery